Everything looking good. Submitted another application to purchase a house and land package.

 Why is a credit score of 700 important?

 The reason that a 700 credit score is an important level to remember is that many lenders who credit score will automatically decline an application if a credit score is under this.
-So, the few hundred of dollars he saved in credit card interest costs from the zero 0 balance transfer or the low or zero 0 interest credit cards, it will probably cost him easily $1000 in interest he could have saved by refinancing his home loan.
+So, the few hundred of dollars he saved in credit card interest costs from the zero 0 balance transfer or the low or zero 0 interest credit cards, it will probably cost him easily $1000 in interest he could have saved by refinancing his home loan and using his offset account.
 All we can do is wait until the credit card applications are not as recent and then his score should go up.

 What is the biggest and most common mistake people make regarding their credit file?